kubernetes-hy/kubernetes-hy.github.io/data/part-2/1-networking-between-pods.md

       targetPort: 8080
 ```

-> Alternatively each Pod has an IP created by Kubernetes
+Alternatively each Pod has an IP created by Kubernetes.

 <exercise name='Exercise 2.01: Connecting pods'>